Revisiting Discrete Soft Actor-Critic: Experiments

 \subsection{Ablation Study}

 Fig.~\ref{fig_overall_performance} shows the learning curves for 6 environments.
-Entropy-penalty (red curve) increases performance compared to the discrete SAC in each of the six environments, and even increases 2x scores in Assault.
-This shows that discrete SAC can obtain greater performance after removing unstable training.
-Except for Asterix, the alternative choice of clipped double Q-learning, which is double average Q learning with Q-clip (yellow curve), also has a certain improvement compared to the discrete SAC in 5 environments.
+Entropy-penalty (purple curve) increases performance compared to the discrete SAC in each of the six environments and even increases 2x scores in Assault.
+This shows that discrete SAC can perform excellently after removing unstable training.
+Except for Asterix, the alternative choice of clipped double Q-learning, which is double average Q learning with Q-clip (yellow curve), also shows some improvement compared to the discrete SAC in 5 environments.
 Additional improvements can be derived when the combination of both alternative design choices is used simultaneously.